IamAsgn37/BlackHole/README.md

 Screenshots

-License
-Copyright © 2021 Ankit Sangwan

-BlackHole is a free software licensed under GPL v3.0 It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
+# BlackHole is a free software licensed under GPL v3.0
+It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 Being Open Source doesn't mean you can just make a copy of the app and upload it on playstore or sell a closed source copy of the same.
 Read the following carefully:

 1. Any copy of a software under GPL must be under same license.
 So you can't upload the app on a closed source app repository like PlayStore/AppStore without distributing the source code.
 2. You can't sell any copied/modified version of the app under any "non-free" license.